rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

 Whenever a new joiner is about to join a self-remove-capable group with an External Commit, the new joiner MUST fetch any pending SelfRemove Proposals along with the GroupInfo object, and include the SelfRemove Proposals in its External Commit by reference.
+(An ExternalCommit can contain zero or more SelfRemove proposals).
 The new joiner validates the SelfRemove Proposal before including it by reference, except that it skips the validation of the `membership_tag` because a non-member cannot verify membership.

+During validation, SelfRemove proposals are processed after Update proposals and before Remove proposals.
+If there is a pending SelfRemove proposal for a specific leaf node and a pending Remove proposal for the same leaf node, the Remove proposal is invalid.
+A client MUST NOT issue more than one SelfRemove proposal per epoch.

 The MLS Distribution Service (DS) needs to validate SelfRemove Proposals it receives (except that it cannot validate the `membership_tag`).
 If the DS